getsling/GVPhotoBrowser/README.md

 A reusable, zoomable image gallery for iOS using the datasource and delegate patterns.
 Handles device orientation changes and memory warnings.

+# Unmaintained
+This project is no longer maintained, please switch to something else like [MWPhotoBrowser](https://github.com/mwaterfall/MWPhotoBrowser).

 ## Features
 GVPhotoBrowser is extremely flexible.
 Where other photo browsers expect an array of `UIImage` objects or maybe `NSURL`'s, GVPhotoBrowser instead uses the datasource pattern and will ask you to provide it with a `UIImageView` for every image.
 It's very similar to `UITableView`.